Elia Kazan: 1960s: Continued work

 Actor Gary Lockwood, who also acted in the film, felt that "Kazan and Natalie were a terrific marriage, because you had this beautiful girl, and you had somebody that could get things out of her."
 Kazan's favorite scene in the movie was the last one, when Wood goes back to see her lost first love, Bud (Beatty).
-"It's terribly touching to me.
-I still like it when I see it", writes Kazan.
-"And I certainly didn't need to tell her how to play it.
+Kazan recalled: "It's terribly touching to me.
+I still like it when I see it.
+And I certainly didn't need to tell her how to play it.
 She understood it perfectly."

 Collaborators

 Kazan was noted for his close collaboration with screenwriters.
 On Broadway, he worked with Arthur Miller, Tennessee Williams, and William Inge; in film, he worked again with Willams (A Streetcar Named Desire and Baby Doll), Inge (Splendor in the Grass), Budd Schulberg (On the Waterfront and A Face in the Crowd), John Steinbeck (Viva Zapata!), and Harold Pinter (The Last Tycoon).
 As an instrumental figure in the careers of many of the best writers of his time, "he always treated them and their work with the utmost respect."
 In 2009, a previously unproduced screenplay by Williams, The Loss of a Teardrop Diamond, was released as a film.
 Williams wrote the screenplay specifically for Kazan to direct during the 1950s.

+Among Kazan's other films were Panic in the Streets (1950), East of Eden (1955), Baby Doll (1956), Wild River (1960), and The Last Tycoon (1976).
 Williams became one of Kazan's closest and most loyal friends, and Kazan often pulled Williams out of "creative slumps" by redirecting his focus with new ideas.
 In 1959, in a letter to Kazan, he writes, "Some day you will know how much I value the great things you did with my work, how you lifted it above its measure by your great gift."

-Among Kazan's other films were Panic in the Streets (1950), East of Eden (1955), Baby Doll (1956), Wild River (1960), and The Last Tycoon (1976).